 Efflorescence is influenced by the environment surrounding the concrete.
 Key factors include:

-• Temperature Fluctuations: Rapid changes in temperature can cause moisture to move through the concrete more aggressively, which increases the risk of efflorescence.
+Rapid temperature changes can cause moisture to move through the concrete more aggressively, which increases the risk of efflorescence.

 Long-Term Maintenance Tips for Efflorescence-Free Concrete